Dimensions: Other (Center Plaque): 52 x 112 in., 3 cm (132.1 x 284.5 cm, 1 3/16 in.)

 Other (Side Plaques (4)): 40 x 40 in., 3 cm (101.6 x 101.6 cm, 1 3/16 in.)

-Credit Line: Gift of Diane and Steve Boody.
-In the Art on Campus Collection, University Museums, Iowa State University, Ames, IA.
+Credit Line: An Iowa Art in State Buildings Project for the Molecular Biology Building.
+In the Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.

 Iowa State University, Molecular Biology, North entrance/exterior wall

 Object Number: U91.72abcd

 The G-Nome Project fully integrates art and architecture into the Molecular Biology Building.
 Since the artist, Andrew Leicester, was selected at the start of the project, he was able to work with the architectural firm Hansen Lind Meyer, Inc. to incorporate the art into the building's design.
 As a result, Iowa State University has gained a striking example of the successful merging of art and architecture, as well as a building rich in meaning and function.